-4.5.1 General Manufacturer Claims
+4.4.1 General Manufacturer Claims

-Туре Claim Performance The software correctly read, process, and display the data according to the specification given by the operator.
-The use of the medical device does not introduce new medical risks beyond those that are already present in the state of the art in clinical care.
-The information provided, along with the biomarkers, reflects the state-of-the-art scientific evidence regarding the predictive properties of the included EEG and ECG biomarkers, accurately presenting the current level of evidence from the literature.
+Туре Claim Performance Correctly read, process, and display the data according to the specification given by the operator.
+The medical device does not pose further risks beyond those that are already present in the state of the art.
 Benefit The information provided by the medical device allows for gaining insights into the patient's electrophysiology.
 The information provided by the medical device correlates with the likelihood of response to certain state-of-the-art treatments (Precision Psychiatry).
 Non-Medical Related The EEG/ECG analysis is fast and efficient.